Case Screening

 Rapid review to assess whether a matter presents plausible perioperative liability, where the workflow may have failed, and what records are still missing.

-Perioperative Case Review is structured around the work legal teams actually need: issue spotting, record interpretation, chronology, and focused perioperative analysis that supports case strategy and internal review.
+Perioperative Case Review is structured as a founder-led practice delivering issue spotting, record interpretation, chronology development, and targeted perioperative analysis that support case strategy, internal review, and early decision-making.

 Rapid review to assess whether a matter presents plausible perioperative liability, where the workflow may have failed, and what records are still missing.